csuka/endpoint_check/README.md

-# Check decency of endpoints
+# Check decency of endpoints with Ansible

 There was a need to check whether public endpoints are responding in a decent manner.